christianblais/tableize/README.md

       end
     end

 What about your own column type?
+In the configuration file, add this

     config.custom_column :title, :html => {:class => "titleized"} do |column|
       column.th :class => "title_th" do |resource_class|